The topologyobjects module¶

 The

-attribute of each of the atoms to their position in the array.
-Atoms should never be part of multipleAtomList
+AtomListclaims ownership of anyAtomadded to it and sets theidxattribute of each of the atoms to their position in the array.
+Atoms should never be part of multipleAtomListinstances.The

 This class is also typically instantiated by the structure.Structure